 A year after the massive break, another group hoped to repeat what they saw as a successful escape attempt.

 On Dec.
-29, 1904, inmates rushed prison staff, taking hostage Captain of the Guard Richard J. Murphy and Guard Charles Jolly.
+29, 1904, convicts rushed prison staff, taking two hostages: Captain of the Guard Richard J. Murphy and Officer Jolly.

-Murphy was stabbed in the back by one of the inmates.
-When staff opened fire, he was also shot in the leg.
+Murphy was stabbed in the back during the attempted break.
+When staff opened fire, Murphy was also shot in the leg.
 Jolly was hit in the back of the neck, the bullet exiting his jaw.

-“(The officers) obeyed my command quickly and moved on a run to the prison.
-The convicts from other part of the grounds were rapidly lined up and within five minutes after the first shot, all the men except those engaged in the break were inside the prison’s (interior) walls,” Warden Yell said.
-“The convicts evidently thought they could run the same scheme that they did July of last year, but we were prepared for them and now they will probably be (well behaved) for a while.”
+“(The officers) obeyed my command quickly and (ran) to the prison,” Warden Yell said.
+“The convicts evidently thought they could run the same scheme that they last year, but we were prepared for them.
+Now they will probably be (well behaved) for a while.”

 “Charles Jolly, who was shot during the break at the prison over a month ago, has almost entirely recovered and will probably soon be able to resume his duties,” reported the Folsom Telegraph, Feb.
 4, 1905.